Obese mothers put children at higher risk of asthma

 The study, which was conducted by both Australian institutes and Umea University in Sweden, was published in the Journal of Allergy and Clinical Immunology.

-Lowe explained that maternal obesity increases the child's risk of obesity, which influences the infant's immune system and its responses toward allergies.
+Lowe explained that maternal obesity increases the child's risk of obesity, which influences the infant's immune system and its responses towards allergies.